-In order to enable it to carry out its monitoring activities to the best of its abilities, the Supervisory Board of DB AG has made use of the option of setting up further committees in addition to the Mediation Committee, which has to be set up in accordance with the Co-Determination Act, and has set up an Audit and Compliance Committee and a Personnel can be found in the Notes to the consolidated financial statements.
-Details of the WORK PERFORMED BY THE INDIVID-UAL COMMITTEES 21 in the year under review are included FUNCTIONS OF THE INDIVIDUAL COMMITTEES can be found on
+In order to enable it to carry out its monitoring activities to the best of its abilities, the Supervisory Board of DB AG has made use of the option of setting up further committees in addition to the Mediation Committee, which has to be set up in accordance with the Co-Determination Act, and has set up an Executive Committee, an Audit and Compliance Committee and a Personnel Committee.
+An overview of the com-MITTEE MEMBERS 251 can be found in the Notes to the consolidated financial statements.
+Details of the work per-FORMED BY THE INDIVIDUAL COMMITTEES 41 F. in the year under review are included in the report of the Supervisory Board.
+DETAILS OF THE FUNCTIONS OF THE INDIVIDUAL COMMITTEES can be found on our Web site.